-You can make your exploratory testing more relevant by importing real user journeys using Eggplant Real Customer Insights.
 Real Customer Insights (RCI) enables you to gather valuable insights to understand how your website performs in terms of conversion, bounce rate, user engagement, and revenue.
-After collecting user metrics, the RCI Platform automatically generates data files that contain seven days' worth of the user journey data, which can be used to generate test cases that represent user journeys in Eggplant DAI.
+After collecting user metrics, the RCI platform automatically generates data files that contain seven days' worth of the user journey data.
+You can import this data into Eggplant DAI to enhance exploratory testing.

 - A link to the data file containing user journeys from the RCI platform.

-- At least one model that represents your application such that real user journeys can be mapped appropriately.
+- At least one model that represents your application so that real user journeys can be mapped appropriately.

-- Select a model from the drop-down list and then in the Import User journeys field, enter the URL of the user journeys data file location, then click Import.
-A mapping table is displayed representing RCI tags from the user journey data.
+If the URL of the user journeys data file is valid then a mapping table is displayed representing RCI tags from the user journey data.

-- In the Model Object Name column, select a state or action that is most appropriate to the RCI tag to map it to the required model element.
-For instance, if the model tag relates to the Login page, then map it to the relevant Login State or Action type in the model.
-The Status column appears with the newly updated information indicating if tags are currently linked to a state or action in the model.
+In the Model Element column, select the most appropriate state or action to map to the RCI tag.
+For example, if the model tag relates to the Login page, then map it to the relevant Login state or action type in the model.
+You can only link each state or action to one RCI tag.

 - RCI Flow: Represents the specific sequence of states or actions taken in a user journey.

-- Type: Lists the categories the selected user journey falls under: Highest value, Most common, Most errors.
-Note that some journeys can have more than one type.
+- Type: Lists the categories the selected user journey falls under: Highest Value, Most Common, Most Errors.
+Some journeys can have more than one type.

 Enter a unique name for each user journey.

 Click Import Selected User Journeys.
 The selected user journeys are imported and a tick icon appears next to each one.